 "In all thy ways acknowledge him, and he shall direct thy paths," (Proverbs 3:6).
 Celebrating the Mass as a school community and gathering together in prayer on a regular basis provides a foundation for Blanchet Catholic School.
 Liturgies and prayer services remind us that God is always present in our daily lives.
 On designated days throughout the year, the entire school community gathers to celebrate the Eucharist.
 To enhance involvement and connection, our school liturgies are prepared by various classes, athletic teams, and clubs.
 Members of the community and families are welcome to any of the school liturgies.
-Eucharistic Adoration and reconciliation are also offered.
+On special occasions, prayer services challenge us to live out our Christian calling and purpose.
+Adoration and reconciliation are also offered.